hackerschoice/gsocket/examples/wireguard/README.md

-# Global Socket Wireguard Example
+# Global Socket WireGuard Example
-**Connect two firewalled hosts with wireguard (Virtual Private Network)**
+**Connect two firewalled hosts with wireGuard (Virtual Private Network)**

 **Problem**
 ALICE and BOB are on two different networks behind NAT/Firewall.
 Neither of them can reach the other.
-A wireguard VPN can not be established (ALICE and BOB are both firewalled).
+A WireGuard VPN can not be established (ALICE and BOB are both firewalled).

 **Objective**
-Create a wireguard Virtual Private Network between ALICE and BOB (without tampering with the firewall, NAT or router settings).
+Create a WireGuard Virtual Private Network between ALICE and BOB (without tampering with the firewall, NAT or router settings).

 **Solution**
-Redirect the wireguard traffic via the Global Socket Relay Network.
+Redirect the WireGuard traffic via the Global Socket Relay Network.

-ALICE -> wireguard -> Global Socket Relay Network -> wireguard -> BOB
+ALICE -> WireGuard -> Global Socket Relay Network -> WireGuard -> BOB

 On workstation "ALICE":
 ```ShellSession